jackyhuynh/Linux_Shell/README.md

 - C Programming
 - g++ compiler
 - readline.h
-- Mulithreading (pthread)
+- Multithreading (pthread.h)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 What things you need to install the software and how to install them
-- Command-Prompt for Visual Studio: Same go here.
+- Command-Prompt for Visual Studio: Same goes here.
 For this particular project, I highly recommend using Command-Prompt instead of the IDE.
-- Linux: Program can be run on Linux System (if you familiar with Linux command line).
+- Linux: Program can be run on Linux System (if you are familiar with the Linux command line).

 ### Installing